Booster set image

 Contamination can be caused by inadequate cleaning of the pump or failing to manage the maintenance requirements of the cold water storage tank.

-If there is contamination within the pump, it should be switched off immediately and a full inspection should be arranged with an engineer who can test, clean and disinfect the cold water tank.
+If there is contamination within the pump, it should be switched off immediately, and a full inspection should be arranged with an engineer who can test, clean and disinfect the cold water tank.

-Low Water Pressure
+5. Low Water Pressure

-We recommend carrying out a visual inspection on the unit before arranging an inspection by an engineer who can assess whether a repair is required or whether the pump is no longer up to the job and needs replacing.
+We recommend carrying out a visual inspection on the unit before arranging for one of our engineers to assess whether a repair is required or whether the pump is no longer up to the job and needs replacing.

 To find out more about what causes low water pressure and how you can improve it, take a look at our blog post on how to improve water pressure.

-High Operating Costs
+6. High Operating Costs

 If you have noticed an increase in operating costs, it may not be down to increasing energy prices alone.
-As pumps age, they become less efficient; particularly if they are not being professionally maintained.
+As pumps age, they become less efficient, particularly if they are not being professionally maintained.

 With the new features offered by modern pumps, upgrading can offer potentially thousands in cost savings whilst providing a better experience for residents and reducing your carbon footprint.